Faculty Policies and Procedures

 - Consultation through which the scholar brings to bear the results of his or her scholarly knowledge and insight may represent genuine scholarly contributions.
 School/community partnerships and interdisciplinary collaborations with schools and communities is increasingly recognized as important for teacher educators and human service professionals.
 Such work contributes importantly to the scholarship of the Lynch School faculty.

-The Lynch School looks at a faculty member’s overall contribution to a discipline or field of study through a steady, programmatic record of accomplishments.
-In evaluating a faculty member, LSOE uses the following guidelines to assess scholarly productivity:
+The Lynch School looks at a tenure-track faculty member’s overall contribution to a discipline or field of study through a steady, programmatic record of accomplishments.
+In evaluating a tenure-track faculty member, LSOE uses the following guidelines to assess scholarly productivity:

 - Whether the contribution is sufficient to merit the tenure or promotion involved